-“Reprove not a fool, lest he hate you; rebuke a wise man, and he will love you.” – Proverbs 9:8
+“Do not correct a fool or he will hate you; correct a wise man and he will appreciate you.” – Proverbs 9:8

 Do you love your church pastor?

 Ah, maybe you have to think about that question some more.
 You see, too many Christians do not fully recognize that their local church pastor or elder is God’s representative and spiritual authority over your life.
 They have been given the responsibility to look after you…to teach you and disciple you and protect you from straying away from God’s flock or making mistakes that will hurt your relationship with Jesus Christ.